FAQ: COVID-19 Basics for Transplant Patients

 Based on experience with other viral respiratory infections, it's possible that COVID-19 infection will be more severe in immunosuppressed people.
 Immunosuppressed patients should take the following precautions:

 - Continue to wear a mask and practice social distancing in public, even after receiving the vaccine.

 - Wash your hands often with soap and warm water, scrubbing for at least 20 seconds each time.
 When soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.

-- Practice normal infection prevention techniques, such as regular handwashing, covering your nose and mouth when coughing, and avoiding individuals who are sick.
+- Practice normal infection-prevention techniques, such as regular handwashing, covering your nose and mouth when coughing, and avoiding people who are sick.

 Should I continue to take my immunosuppressive medications?

 Yes.
 If you develop any signs of illness, such as fever or respiratory symptoms, contact your medical team for guidance on whether to continue these medications as well as whether to seek care.
 If you have any questions about your regimen, check with your doctor.